 Version 2.0 was created based upon the original Touchstone® definition, with added features in the style of IBIS (I/O Buffer Information Specification) and the ICM (IBIS Interconnect Model) specification.
-Files written using the original syntax are compatible with the updated specification.
+Files written using the original syntax are compatible with the updated specification and are treated as Version 1.0.